 Form 3520, Annual Return To Report Transactions with Foreign Trusts and Receipt of Certain Foreign Gifts.
-(See the instructions for Schedule K, Question 8.)
+Use the form if the fund received a distribution from a foreign trust; or, was the grantor or transferor to a foreign trust that existed during the tax year.
+(See Question 8, Schedule K, on page 11.)